sterlp/pmw/README.md

 - [x] First Spring integration
 - [x] First PlantUML integration
 - [x] Wait as own step
-- [ ] Trigger workflows in an own step
+- [x] Trigger workflows in an own step
+- [x] Link to workflows in repository using `trigger->`
-- [ ] Standalone flow version
+- [ ] Standalone flow version using a single thread
+- [ ] Support multiple sub steps if choose

 ## Spring setup